1. Fair Trade Washington D.C. | Legal Review Requested Due to Potential Disclosure Violations

 4. Fair Trade Washington D.C. | Importance of Proactive Compliance in Preventing Penalties

-Businesses operating in Washington D.C. often underestimate the speed at which structural changes can trigger new reporting thresholds.
+Businesses operating in Washington D.C.
+Often underestimate the speed at which structural changes can trigger new reporting thresholds.

 When these thresholds are overlooked, companies risk administrative investigation or civil penalties for nondisclosure, even if the omission was inadvertent.